 Stakeholder advisory groups were set up for Guttrum-Benwell and Gunbower Floodplain Restoration Projects in early 2021.
-These groups have broad representation from local stakeholders and the community with meetings expected to take place quarterly.
+These groups have broad representation from local stakeholders and the community.
 Members provide feedback to the VMFRP on various aspects of project delivery and give a local perspective on the project.